-At least annually, a visual inspection should be made of the venting and air supply system, piping systems, main burner, pilot burner, and flame-trap.
+At least annually, a visual inspection should be made of the venting and air supply system, piping systems, main burner, pilot burner, and Flame-trap.
 Check the water heater for the following:

 - Obstructions, damage, or deterioration in the venting system.
 Make sure the ventilation and combustion air supplies are not obstructed. - Build up of soot and carbon on the main burner and pilot burner.
-Check for a soft blue flame. - Leaking or damaged water and gas piping. - Presence of flammable or corrosive materials in the installation area. - Presence of combustible materials near the water heater. - Verify proper operation after servicing this water heater.
+Check for a soft blue flame. - Leaking or damaged water and gas piping. - Presence of flammable or corrosive materials in the installation area. - Presence of combustible materials near the water heater. - After servicing this water heater, check to make sure it is working properly.
+(See Operating Your Water Heater section of this manual.)

-Important: If you lack the necessary skills required to properly perform this visual inspection, you should not proceed, but get help from a qualified service technician.
+IMPORTANT: If you lack the necessary skills required to properly perform this visual inspection, you should not proceed, but get help from a qualified person.